OUR STORY.

 MEET Brad Kennington, LMFT-S, LPC-S

-Treating eating disorders is how Brad first began working with those involved with sports.
-In addition to treating athletes with eating and body image issues, Brad works with athletes to address other problems that impact their sport performance and mental health.
-These include anxiety, mood disorders, sport injury and recovery, post-sport transition, relationship dynamics with coaches, teammates and family members, as well as other concerns.
-He has consulted with professional and elite athletes, including those who have been recognized on an international level.
-Brad has worked with collegiate and high school athletes and those involved with club and recreational sports, with much of his work focusing on NCAA Division 1 athletes.
+Brad Kennington, LMFT-S, LPC-S has been practicing therapy for nearly twenty-five years, specializing in disordered eating and body image issues, and is nationally recognized for his focus on males with eating disorders.
+Exercise and athletic involvement can be gateways into disordered eating, and it was through treating eating disorders that Brad first began working with athletes two decades ago.
+Beyond his expertise in eating disorders and body image issues, Brad works with athletes to address various other problems that impact their sport performance and mental health.
+These include anxiety and stress, the emotional impact of sport injury and recovery, transitioning from one’s sport and embracing a post-athlete identity, relationship dynamics with coaches, teammates and family members, as well as other concerns.
+He has consulted with professional and elite athletes, including those who have competed on an international level.
+His experience also extends to collegiate and high school athletes and those involved in club and recreational sports, with much of his work focusing on NCAA Division 1 athletes.

-Brad has consulted with law firms and other professional organizations impacted by mental health crises and other issues.
-He has also provided presentations on mental health and wellness for attorneys, law students and judges through the Texas LawyersAssistance Program.
+In addition, Brad has consulted with law firms and other professional organizations impacted by mental health crises and other issues.
+He has presented on mental health and wellness to attorneys, law students, and judges through the Texas Lawyers’ Assistance Program.

 Brad Kennington